apache/accumulo-website/_posts/blog/2019-09-17-erasure-coding.md

 sought 10 random rows.
 Thus 16 million individual rows were returned in batches of 10.
 For each batch of 10, the time in milliseconds was captured, and theses times were collected in a histogram of 50ms buckets, with a catch-all bucket for queries that took over 1 second.
-For this test we reconfigured our cluster to make use of the newer c5n.4xlarge nodes which feature must faster networking speeds (15 Gbps sustained vs 5 Gbps for c5.4xlarge).
-Because these faster nodes are in short supply, we ran with only 16 HDFS nodes (c5n.4xlarge), but still had 16 Spark nodes (also c5n.4xlarge).
+For this test we reconfigured our cluster to make use of c5n.4xlarge nodes featuring must faster networking speeds (15 Gbps sustained vs 5 Gbps for c5.4xlarge).
+Because these nodes are in short supply, we ran with only 16 HDFS nodes (c5n.4xlarge), but still had 16 Spark nodes (also c5n.4xlarge).
 Zookeeper and master nodes remained the same.

 In the table below, we show the min, max, and average times in milliseconds for each batch of 10 across